 With benefits presented like this, it’s easy to see why telecommuting is so popular and widespread; yet the shortcomings are serious and need to be handled with caution in order to implement this model successfully.
 After you’ve taken care about the proper infrastructure, defined the communication channels and secured your system, you and your remote employees are good to go.
 How far you will go and where you’ll end up now lies almost entirely in their hands.

 Of course, your job is to keep an eye on them just as much as you do with your office workers – not less, but not much more either.
-The part with time-tracking is not easy and it won’t always reflect productivity and your employees’ involvement; but it can still be an indicator of a problem.
+The part with remote employee time tracking is not easy and it won’t always reflect productivity and your employees’ involvement; but it can still be an indicator of a problem.
 Some workers will actually welcome it as a way to monitor their own habits, as long as you introduce it the right way and do not make it an annoying spyware.
 It’s the hardest lesson in management, but you really will have to focus mostly on results.

 In any case, your two best defenses against slacking are: 1) Learn to hire trustworthy people; 2) Be a great person to work for and make them want to work for your success.